-William Electric Black's record with "activist" plays is admirable.
-In 2009, he directed Theater for the New City's sensational and serious "Lonely Soldier Monologues: Women at War in Iraq," a staged series of monologues based on a book by Helen Benedict.
+Preceding this series, William Electric Black's record with "activist" plays was already admirable.
+In 2009, he had directed Theater for the New City's sensational and serious "Lonely Soldier Monologues: Women at War in Iraq," a staged series of monologues based on a book by Helen Benedict.
 The play earned widespread notice and significantly helped the issues of America's female soldiers to be widely recognized for the first time.

-William Electric Black has also issued a children's book, "A Gun Is Not Fun," and is now looking for community groups, businesses, government agencies, school systems, hospitals, and churches to underwrite the cost of printing so that children in Pre-K/1st & 2nd grade can get free copies.
+The GUNPLAYS project also includes a children's book, "A Gun Is Not Fun."
+Mr. Black is seeking community groups, businesses, government agencies, school systems, hospitals, and churches to underwrite the cost of printing so that children in Pre-K/1st & 2nd grade can get free copies.